maverickphp/YoutubeLinkExtracter/README.md

 # YoutubeLinkExtracter
-Youtube Link Extractor is a python script which extract youtube links for you from keyword
+Youtube Link Extractor is a python script which extract youtube links for you from keyword.